MarcBaumholz/Virgin_STARTHACK25/README.md

 Mocks and designs are fine here, the key is showcasing your ideas and what is possible.

+### Data
+We've provided a csv file with a sample of some of the Virgin initiatives, with a summary, call to action and a link to find out more.
+This can be used to help with the design of your repository, to check you have included all the key details.
+[Data coming soon]

 ## <p align="center"> The Pitch: </p>
 [Link to the video pitch coming soon]